kimruddock/pawelgrzybek.github.io/_drafts/css-custom-properties-explained.md

 }
 ```

-New var function allows fallback value in case that property wasn't declared beforehand.
+The new var function allows a fallback value in case the property wasn't declared beforehand.

 ```css
 p {